KiranbalajiH/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Program:
 Program to implement the K Means Clustering for Customer Segmentation.

-Developed by: Kamalesh S
+Developed by: Kiranbalaji H

-RegisterNumber: 212223040083
+RegisterNumber: 212223040096
 ```python

 import pandas as pd